Home > Cincinnati Domestic Violence Attorney

 - Violating Protection Order — Protection orders are often filed out of anguish and in response to complicated, painful situations involving family members or individuals with whom you are close.
 If you have been accused or charged with violating a protection order, this can further escalate already stressful situations.
-If you are convicted of violating protection order, you will face serious penalties and misdemeanor or felony charges.
+If you are convicted of violating a protection order, you face serious misdemeanor or felony penalties.

-- Telephone Harassment — Telephone harassment is a frequently occurring criminal offense, and hundreds of individuals across the state are charged on a daily basis.
-Generally, telephone harassment entails sending unwanted messages via calling or texting to another individual.
+- Telephone Harassment — Telephone harassment happens a lot in domestic violence cases, and hundreds of individuals across the state are charged on a daily basis.
+Generally, telephone harassment involves sending unwanted messages via calling or texting to another individual.

 - Child Endangerment — Child endangerment is an emotionally charged serious criminal offense in Ohio.
 Generally, child endangerment is when a child is put in some kind of situation that is dangerous or poses a risk of harm to them.
 Child endangerment cases are often the result of complicated and emotionally difficult experiences, which is why it is important to consult with an experienced attorney as soon as possible.

 - Other Crimes Against Children — Other crimes against children encompasses a number of different criminal offenses that are harmful or put children at risk of danger.
 Other crimes against children also entails serious penalties and consequences that will have a deleterious effect on your life.

 Arrsted for Domestic Violence in Cincinnati?
 What to Expect

 People in Hamilton County and throughout Ohio and Northern Kentucky can be find themselves charged with domestic violence in several ways.
 Maybe your neighbors called the police for what they thought was a serious argument or your spouse called during a heated exchange.
 Regardles of how police arrived, they will come to your door and try to determine what occurred.